 This is a very scenic route steeped in history, dating back to 653AD.

-The route is waymarked but this race will require navigation too by following the map or the written route description provided to ensure you don't miss any markers or stray too far from route.
+The route is waymarked but this race will require some basic navigation, by following the written route description provided to ensure you don't miss any markers or stray too far from route.

-All runners will get a written route description and map for each leg as they progress along the route.
-The route is regularly way marked with St Peter's Way markers.
+All runners will get a written route description for each leg at the start in a waterproof folder.

 We insist that all runners carry a minimum amount of kit.
 This is for your safety.